Documentation

 ▼

-The node derives fd5a:1f02:<blake3(uuid)[0:6]>::1 from the UUID and dials [app_ula]:8730 directly — the supervisor computes the same address, so there's no lookup table.
+The node derives fd5a:1f02:<blake3(uuid)[0:6]>::1 from the UUID and dials [app_ula]:8730 directly — there is no supervisor query and no uuid → supervisor cache.
+The mesh route is the discovery: when a supervisor starts an app it advertises the app-ULA, and the node simply computes the same address and dials it.
 Bodies stream both directions; an unreachable app is 502, a bad UUID is 400.
 See Routing & public access.

 Honest scope